djagerif/comfort2mqtt/DOCS.md

 ### Option: `MQTT Broker Password`

-Password used for the above configured user for MQTT session establishment.
+Password used for the MQTT Broker Username.
+Used for authenticated MQTT session establishment.

 ### Option: `MQTT Broker Port` (Optional)